shangril/crero/README.md

 New feature 16.11.30.0033 : create a subdir called "supporters" and put an index.php that you can code as you wish in it if you want to display a hall of fame of your donators.
 A "Our supporters" link will display then in the donation module.

 New Feature 17.03 there is now support for mp3 only catalogs (if you wish to host your audio on your own).
 Previously flac mp3 and ogg were all three mandatory.

+An old undocumented feature : you can code a splash.php free-form HTML/php file and it will be displayed at the top of every page of the main site (not the radio).

 # Installation steps